 AR apps also mean apparel customization opportunities.
-They will empower users to design, customize, and ‘try on’ virtually garments even for unique body shapes.
+They will empower users to design, customize, and ‘try on’ virtual garments, even for unique body shapes.

 People may be reluctant to download an AR-enabled app and use it as the primary shopping tool.
 Having it baked into the browser solves the problem.
 Web-powered AR facilitates experiences readily available through mobile browsers.
 Safari retains nearly half of the U.S. market share for mobile browsers.
-That means that a significant portion of Apple users will be ready to shop with AR.
+That means that many Apple users will be ready to shop with AR.

-Finally, AR solutions seem to have a potential in attracting people to physical stores.
+Finally, AR solutions seem to have the potential to attract people to physical stores.

-Brick-and-mortar stores remain essential for most people’s regular shopping experience.
-However, with online shopping booming and ecommerce moguls venturing offline, physical stores have to adjust rapidly.
+Brick-and-mortar stores remain essential for most people’s everyday shopping experiences.
+However, with online shopping booming and e-commerce moguls venturing offline, physical stores must adjust rapidly.
 Their evolution implies transitioning to a more frictionless environment and new ways to delight and engage consumers.

-Customer apps and beacon technology are some of the tools that already enhance in-store experiences.
+Customer apps and beacon technology are some tools that already enhance in-store experiences.
 AR headsets or dedicated mobile apps allow companies to project additional content and information about the displayed items.
-According to ‘The Impact of Augmented Reality on Retail’ study, that’s what 65% of shoppers use AR for.
-77% want to see product differences, e.g., possible variations of colors and styles.

 No wonder most users claim that shopping is also more fun with AR.
 It helps businesses to curate shopping journeys and more interactive in-store experiences, drive more foot traffic and publicity, and make their goods stand out.
-For example, in 2014, Timberland created a virtual fitting room and turned it into a main window display.
-People could try items on without even having to enter the store, search for their size, and so on.
+For example, Timberland created a virtual fitting room and turned it into the main window display.
+People could try items on without entering the store, searching for their size, and so on.

-Many shoppers might even pay more for a product which they could experience through AR.
-(Make sure to place purchase buttons at appropriate places in your AR shopping experience!)
+Many shoppers might even pay more for a product they could experience through AR.
+(Make sure to place purchase buttons in your AR shopping experience!)
 Finally, most consumers prefer stores that offer AR solutions and feel more positive about such retailers or brands.

 As the full potential of augmented reality shopping continues to unfold, in-store AR experiences will be increasingly accessible and valuable for companies and customers.